 Another approach avoids testing specific applications and focuses on detecting differentiation for arbitrary traffic.
 NANO [30] uses Bayesian analysis to detect differentiation, while Zhang et al. [37] focus on identifying when it is feasible to detect and isolate differentiation.
-Other related projects focus on performance issues in ISPs [2,7,17,19] and shaping of all of a subscriber's traffic [14], but do not detect differentiation itself.
+Other related projects focus on performance issues in ISPs [7, 16, 18, 19] and shaping of all of a subscriber's traffic [13], but do not detect differentiation itself.

-Other related studies detect proxies on network paths, and conduct tests to identify a wide range of application-specific proxy behaviors [12, 15, 29, 32, 33].
-A recent technical report from the Netalyzr Mobile project specifically focuses on proxies and other middleboxes in mobile networks, and discusses how these devices vary according to mobile virtual network operator (MVNO) [31].
+Other related studies detect proxies on network paths, and conduct tests to identify a wide range of application-specific proxy behaviors [2,14,29,32,33].
+A recent paper [31] specifically focuses on proxies and other middleboxes in mobile networks, and discusses how these devices vary according to mobile virtual network operator (MVNO).
 Zarinni et al. use Bonafide [3] to test for differentiation of BitTorrent, VoIP-H323 and RTSP [35] in MVNOs.
 The authors did not observe differentiation of this limited set of applications; in contrast, our approach identified differentiation in three of the networks they tested.